verify-media/verify-client/GETTING_STARTED.md

   PINATA_SECRET=<PINATA_SECRET>
   ```

-_Note: if the RPC URL configured in this example fails, you can pick any other https based RPC URLs from [here](https://chainlist.org/?search=mumbai&testnets=true)_
+_Note: if the RPC URL configured in this example fails, you can pick any other https based RPC URLs from [here](https://chainlist.org/?search=mumbai&testnets=true)_.
+Public RPC URLs might be rate limited or have other restrictions, so it's recommended to use a private RPC URL.

 - Finally please set the ORG_NAME in the `.env` file to the name of the publisher